-- The default HTTPS port is 443. - Best practice on Linux is to use a port number greater than 1024 to avoid issues with possibly having to obtain extra privileges to use a lesser port number.
-Should port 443 be required at a customer enterprise, you can always use iptables to redirect the port from 443. - On Windows, ensure that a firewall is not blocking the license server.
+- The standard HTTPS port is 443 (as defined by the HTTPS protocol) - Best practice on Linux is to use a port number greater than 1024 to avoid issues with possibly having to obtain extra privileges to use a lesser port number.
+Should port 443 be required at a customer enterprise, you can always use iptables to redirect the port from 443. - Ensure that a firewall is not blocking the license server.